-Extech EX 330 is not equipped with back light nor does it have flashlight.
+Extech EX 330 is not equipped with backlight nor does it have the flashlight.

 Besides standard thermal probes that are shipped with Extech EX 330, everything else is excellent.If you are an HVAC student or professional, you will certainly be delighted by this multimeter.

 There is not much more too look out for since all the bad multimeters usually fall in lower price ranges.
-Multimeters in this price range are obviously not best ones in the market, but they are close to being the best.
+Multimeters in this price range are obviously not the best ones on the market, but they are close to being the best.

 As with all other things, it is with this one too that the buyer should be aware that probes of higher quality are usually shipped with the product that costs more.

 The upside of this is that if you are an experienced multimeter user, who has owned many multimeters, you probably have some spare good probes in your shed that you can then use with your new multimeter.
 And if you already have probes in working order, you can save some money since some manufacturers offer options for shipping multimeters without additional equipment, which are probes, among other things.